OGSarah/Culinary-Catalog/README.md

 - Singleton
 - Dependency Injection

-### Focus Areas: What specific areas of the project did you prioritize?
-Why did you choose to focus on these areas?

-### Time Spent: Approximately how long did you spend working on this project?
-How did you allocate your time?
+### Focus Areas:
+1. Core Data Integration:
+I focused on getting the Core Data setup right (CoreDataController, RecipeDataRepository).

+2. SwiftUI Implementation

+3. Networking and Data Flow:
+I put a lot of effort into designing a solid network layer with NetworkManager and the RecipeDataRepositoryProtocol.

+4. Error Handling:
+I made sure to handle errors well (NetworkError, error handling in view models) because I wanted the app to be robust.

+### Time Spent:
+I spent roughly a 5-day work week on this project.
+Here's how I split my time:

+- 40% on data modeling, Core Data setup, and repository patterns.
+- 30% went into crafting those SwiftUI views and view models.
+- 20% on networking, error handling, and keeping data consistent between offline and online states.
+- 10% was dedicated to testing, debugging, and documenting.

-### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
+### Trade-offs and Decisions:

-### Weakest Part of the Project: What do you think is the weakest part of your project?
+### Weakest Part of the Project:

-### Additional Information: Is there anything else we should know?
-Feel free to share any insights or constraints you encountered.
+### Additional Information:
+A few insights and constraints:

+- Testing: If I had more time I would add more unit tests, I would do accessibility testing, and added UI testing.